suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

 ### Configuring an authentication provider on `suomitek-appboard up`

 Configuring an authentication provider is typically done by a cluster operator, and usually requires configuring the API server with flags to enable different strategies.
-As such, it is out of scope for Kubeapps to configure a cluster with an authentication provider.
+As such, it is out of scope for Suomitek-appboard to configure a cluster with an authentication provider.

 ### Logging in with Client Certificate/Key Auth

 Client certificate and key pairs are a common way to authenticate against a cluster.
 The Kubeconfig can either point to certificates or keys in the filesystem, or they can be embedded within the file as base64 encoded strings.
-Unfortunately for Kubeapps, it is not possible to include a client certificate and key pair in an XMLHttpRequest (browser AJAX request), so we would not be able to leverage client certificate/key authentication within Kubeapps (see [#200](https://github.com/suomitek/suomitek-appboard/issues/200#issuecomment-376617420)).
+Unfortunately for Suomitek-appboard, it is not possible to include a client certificate and key pair in an XMLHttpRequest (browser AJAX request), so we would not be able to leverage client certificate/key authentication within Suomitek-appboard (see [#200](https://github.com/suomitek/suomitek-appboard/issues/200#issuecomment-376617420)).

 ### Logging in with Token Auth

-Bearer tokens are passed via the _Authorization_ header in an HTTP request, which makes them very easy to pass in requests from Kubeapps.
+Bearer tokens are passed via the _Authorization_ header in an HTTP request, which makes them very easy to pass in requests from Suomitek-appboard.
 In order to use Token Authentication for users, a cluster operator will need to configure the API server with a [Token Auth file](https://kubernetes.io/docs/admin/authentication/#static-token-file) that defines user-token pairs.

 However, an alternative way to use token authentication is through the use of [Service Accounts](https://kubernetes.io/docs/admin/authentication/#service-account-tokens).
 These are typically robot accounts for use within Pods, and Kubernetes generates bearer tokens for them to authenticate with the API.
-Since Service Accounts are enabled by default in most Kubernetes distributions, they can provide for a good way to create and manage user access to Kubeapps.
+Since Service Accounts are enabled by default in most Kubernetes distributions, they can provide for a good way to create and manage user access to Suomitek-appboard.
 The Kubernetes Dashboard [describes using Service Accounts to create users for the Dashboard in their documentation](https://github.com/kubernetes/dashboard/wiki/Creating-sample-user).

 Cluster operators can also configure clusters to use [OpenID Connect tokens to authenticate users](https://kubernetes.io/docs/admin/authentication/#openid-connect-tokens).
 These tokens could be retrieved from OpenID Connect providers such as Azure Active Directory, Salesforce and Google.
 With this method configured, the ID token returned by one of these providers can be used as a bearer token.
-As you can see, supporting token authentication in itself provides a plethora of different options for configuring access to Kubernetes and Kubeapps.
+As you can see, supporting token authentication in itself provides a plethora of different options for configuring access to Kubernetes and Suomitek-appboard.

 ## User Experience

 ### Cluster Operator

-#### Configuring Kubeapps for authentication
+#### Configuring Suomitek-appboard for authentication

-By default, Kubeapps should be configured for a production use-case in mind.
+By default, Suomitek-appboard should be configured for a production use-case in mind.
 The Service Account used for the Kubernetes API proxy will have no RBAC roles attached to it.
-A Cluster Operator will need to create tokens and give them to users of Kubeapps.
+A Cluster Operator will need to create tokens and give them to users of Suomitek-appboard.

 The Cluster Operator may want to configure the API Server to authenticate users against different providers, such as Azure Active Directory or Google.
-Developers accessing the cluster could then login using these providers and receive a short-lived access token to access the Kubernetes API and Kubeapps.
+Developers accessing the cluster could then login using these providers and receive a short-lived access token to access the Kubernetes API and Suomitek-appboard.

 #### Creating new users

-Given that most, if not all, Kubernetes distributions will have Service Accounts, this would be an easy way for a Cluster Operator to manage access to Kubeapps.
+Given that most, if not all, Kubernetes distributions will have Service Accounts, this would be an easy way for a Cluster Operator to manage access to Suomitek-appboard.
 To create a user, the Cluster Operator would create a Service Account:

 ```
 apiVersion: v1